JuliaCompilerPlugins/CodeInfoTools.jl/README.md

 ## Contribution

-`CodeInfoTools.jl` provides an IR `Pipe` abstraction which allows you to safely iterate over and manipulate `CodeInfo`.
+`CodeInfoTools.jl` provides an `Pipe` abstraction which allows you to safely iterate over and manipulate `CodeInfo`.

 ```julia
 struct Canvas